Fiserv/alldata/docs/alldata-next-gen.md

 ##### Handling session timeouts in Aggregation

 Aggregation will call a function on the parent app when the session times out.
-That is depicted in the diagram above.

 #### Sample Pseudocode for Handling Session Management